-We however, enjoyed visiting the Basilica Cistern.
+We also visited the Basilica Cistern.
 It is located in the Sultanahmet Square and lies below the city.
 It is so lovely and serene and fish swimming about peacefully.
-It is quite dark though, got to watch your step, but very highly recommended.
-The columns are gorgeous and there is the Medusa base at the end.
+It is quite dark though, you have got to watch your step, but very highly recommended.
+The columns are gorgeous and there is the upside down Medusa base at the end.

 I regret that we didn’t have time for a Turkish bath.
 We had planned on it, but never got the chance, so its something l am looking forward to the next time.

 Have you been to Istanbul?
-If yes, did you get a chance to visit the cistern or the Dolmabahce palace?
+If yes, did you get a chance to visit the Basilica Cistern and/or the Dolmabahce palace?
 What were your thoughts?
 If not, does it look good?